Black Beans and Rice

 - 1 cup vegetable broth

-- 3 cups cooked white or brown rice (approx. 1 cup uncooked rice)
+- 3 cups cooked white or brown rice, approx. 1 cup uncooked rice

-- 2 x 15 oz cans black beans, drained and rinsed (approx. 3 cups, sub kidney beans, pinto beans or small red beans)
+- 2 15 oz cans black beans, drained and rinsed (approx. 3 cups, sub kidney beans, pinto beans or small red beans)

 - 1 cup finely chopped fresh cilantro